jwbambacht/smart-dash/README.md

 The Application Services are required as it provides functionality for other services.

 ##### BaseService
 The `BaseService` contains basic functionality with regard to the `SocketService`.
 Every service that extends this service will be able to communicate with clients using WebSockets.
 The service will register itself as a listener to the `SocketService` upon initialization.
 Then, the incoming messages will only be forwarded to this service when the message is designated for it.
-The service that extends the `SocketService` must extend the `init` and `activate` methods to add it's own logic.
+The service that extends the `SocketService` must extend the `init`, `activate`, and `event` methods to add its own logic.
 To send a message to a client the service can execute the `emit` method with the event name (string) and data (generic type) as arguments.

-Every service can be enabled or disabled using an HTTP request from the frontend to the backend API.
+The `BaseService` provides entrypoints for the `LoggerService` and `SettingService` such that children of the `BaseService` have direct access to them as well.
+Every (feature) service can be enabled or disabled using an HTTP request from the frontend to the backend API.
 The `BaseService` provides a method `isServiceEnabled()` that returns the current state of the service, stored in the database.
 It furthermore contains methods to get or set settings in the database and a direct method to get an API key from the database as well.

-The `BaseService` provides entrypoints for the `LoggerService` and `SettingService` such that childs of the `BaseService` have direct access to them as well.
-It can easily be extended or modified to provide default functionality for its child services.
+Additional functionality can easily be added to provide even more default functionality for its child services.

 ##### SocketService
 The `SocketService` setups the sockets with clients and exists out of several socket listeners.
 To connect with clients it listens for `connection` requests and keeps track of the currently connected clients.
 It will register `disconnect` events as well.
 Requests on the `init` and `activate` events will be forwarded to one of the registered services, if available.

 ##### LoggerService
 The `LoggerService` enables server-side logging using the `winston` module.
-There are multiple levels of logging available: error, warn, info, debug, and http.
+There are multiple levels of logging available: error, warn, info, and http.
+All log entries are added to the corresponding file in the `logs` folder.
+These logs can be displayed on the `logs` page on the frontend as well.

 ##### SettingService
 The `SettingService` handles the ORM of the `Setting` model.
 It is used to store data that is required by the application and services.
 On the settings page every piece of information can be created, edited or deleted.
 With the default integrated services is stores: